Strawberry, Arizona, is a small rural mountain community in the Rim Country about 20 minutes north of Payson.

 The water is frigid cold year-round, but it is a great spot to cool off on a hot summer day.

-Just be aware that this area is prone to flash floods, so do not attempt to hike during monsoon season if there is rain in the forecast.
+Just be aware that this area is prone to flash floods, so do not attempt to hike during the monsoon season if there is rain in the forecast.

 For more information, see our Water Wheel Falls hiking guide.